kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 |EPS (Earnings per share) diluted|      $20.57    |  $22.84     |$27.85 | $18.00    | $43.70    | +29% |

 ### How much does Alphabet (Google) make a day or a second
-It is tough to imagine how much Google really earns.
+It is tough to imagine how much Google earns.
 We are talking about billions of dollars which is hard to conceptualize for most people.
 Therefore it might be more manageable to look at how much Alphabet/Google earns per day or even per second.

 From the table below you can see that if you average 2018 results per second, **Alphabet (Google) earned $4.3k of revenues per second** which translated into **net income of $1k per second.**